 Located on the southeast corner of Hatteras Island, not far from the town

 of Buxton.
 The frame and a few remaining prisms from the Fresnel lens formerly used in the lighthouse can be seen at the Graveyard of the Atlantic Museum, located next to the Hatteras-Ocracoke ferry landing.
 Lens photograph courtesy of Rick Canter.
-The top portion of the lens is on display at the visitor center near the lighthouse.
+The lighthouse is owned by the National Park Service.
+Grounds/dwelling open, tower open in season.

 The lighthouse is owned by the National Park Service.
 Grounds/dwelling open, tower open in season.